 (l) CPR certification.
 All direct client care employees must have current CPR certification.

 (m) Initial admission assessment.
 Assessment of the client's residence must be made to ensure a safe physical environment for the performance of dialysis.
-The initial admission assessment must be performed by a qualified registered nurse who meets the qualifications under subsection (e)(1)(A) of this section.
+The initial admission assessment must be performed by a qualified RN who meets the qualifications under subsection (e)(1)(A) of this section.

 (n) Client long-term program.
 The agency must develop a long-term program for each client admitted to home dialysis.
 Criteria must be defined in writing and must provide guidance to the agency in the selection of clients suitable for home staff-assisted dialysis and in noting changes in a client's condition that would require discharge from the program.
-For the purposes of this subsection, Long-term program means the written documentation of the selection of a suitable treatment modality and dialysis setting which has been selected by the client and the interdisciplinary team.
+For the purposes of this subsection, Long-term program means the written documentation of the selection of a suitable treatment modality and dialysis setting, which has been selected by the client and the interdisciplinary team.

 (o) Client history and physical.
-The agency must ensure that the history and physical is conducted upon the client's admission or no more than six months prior to the date of admission, then annually after the date of admission.
+The agency must ensure that the history and physical is conducted upon the client's admission, or no more than six months prior to the date of admission, then annually after the date of admission.

 (p) Physician orders.
 If home staff-assisted dialysis is selected, the physician must prepare orders outlining specifics of prescribed treatment.